garrettmflynn/alphabattle/README.md

 # AlphaBattle
-Fight to the death with your brains 🤯
-Use alpha power to defend against the beta bursts of your opponent!
+Use alpha power (relaxation) to defend against the beta bursts of your opponent!